-- You will receive constant pop-up message, whether your on or not on the internet.
+- You will receive frequent pop-up messages, whether you are on the internet or not.

-- Adware can be very evasive and at times you will need to bring your computer to a tech for a complete spyware removal to be done.
+- Adware can be very evasive and at times you will need to bring your computer to a computer repair shop for a complete spyware/malware removal to be done.

 Spyware Software Virus

-Spyware is software that aids in gathering information about a person or organization without their knowledges and may send the information without consent, or that asserts control over a computer without the user's knowledge.
-It is mostly classified into four types: system monitors, adware, trojans, and tracking cookies.
-Spyware is mostly used for the purposes such as: tracking and storing internet users movements on the web, serving up pop-up ads to internet users.
+Spyware is unwanted computer software that aids in harvesting information about a person or organization without their knowledge or consent.
+The developer of the spyware may then use or sell this information for marketing purposes.
+The may also use this information to gain control over a computer without the user’s knowledge.
+It is mostly classified into four types: system monitors, adware, Trojans, and tracking cookies.
+Spyware is mostly used for purposes such as: tracking and storing internet users movements on the web and serving up pop-up ads to internet users.

-Whenever spyware is used for malicious purposes, it's prsence is typically hidden from the user and can be difficult to detect.
-Some spyware such as keyloggers, may be installed by the owner of a shared, corporate or public computer intentionally in order to monitor users.
+Whenever spyware is used for malicious purposes, it’s presence is typically hidden from the user and can be difficult to detect.
+Some spyware such as key-loggers, may be installed by the owner of a shared, corporate or public computer intentionally in order to monitor users.

-Sometimes spyware is included along with genuine software, and may come from a malicous website.
+Sometimes spyware is included along with genuine software, and/or may unknowingly come from a legitimate or malicious website.

 The most common Spyware is:

-- CoolWebSearch Spyware - This has got to be one of the most notorious browser hijackers out there.
+- CoolWebSearch Spyware – This has got to be one of the most notorious browser hijackers out there.
 This is the name given to a program with many different variants that redirect users to coolwebsearch.com or datanotary.com.
-Uninstallation can be extremely complex.
-Users shouldn't try to manually remove this software.
+De-installation can be extremely complex.
+Users shouldn’t try to manually remove this software without experienced help.

 - Cydoor Spyware – This software usually comes with P2P software, ie. peer to peer.
 Again, it barrages you with a series of pop up advertisements.
 It also tracks usage information.

-- WhenU-DesktopBar Spyware - Displays advertising content.
-Monitors internet traffic, collects search profiles, and can execute code from a remote server using its update feature only.
+- WhenU-DesktopBar Spyware – Displays advertising content.
+Monitors internet traffic, collects search profiles, and can execute code from a remote server using its update feature.
 Relevant searches may cause it to display a special offer, coupon, or other advertising content.
 The adware may also display advertisements.